okx/okexchain-docs/building-modules/wasm-module/vscode-cosmy-wasmy.md

 #### 1.Select your destination chain

-This extension pre-configures some chain lists that support Cosmsm Wasm, and you can choose `OKTC localnet` or `OKTC testnet`
+This extension pre-configures some chain lists that support Cosmsm Wasm, and you can choose `OKTC localnet`

 ![img](./image/wasmy-2.gif)